itsmanishsingh/Coin_Collector/Readme.md

-## In this application,I have designed and developed a simple "Coin-Collector" application using Plain JavaScript
+## In this application,I have designed and developed a simple "Coin-Collector" application using pure JavaScript

 - Single user can participate in the game.